FOSSEE/st-scripts/lstsq.rst

 This brings us to the end of the tutorial. we have learnt

- * how to use loadtxt to read files
  * how to generate a least square fit

 {{{ Show the "sponsored by FOSSEE" slide }}}